A Lovely Way to Die

+The film marks the film debut of Ali MacGraw in a walk-on role.

 Plot

-After quitting his job as a police detective, Jim Schuyler accepts an offer from lawyer Tennessee Fredericks to protect Rena Westabrook, who's about to go on trial for the murder of her wealthy husband.
+After quitting his job as a police detective, Jim Schuyler accepts an offer from lawyer Tennessee Fredericks to protect Rena Westabrook, who is about to be placed on trial for the murder of her wealthy husband.

 Rena is accused of conspiring with a lover, Jonathan Fleming, to kill Westabrook for his money.
-She has an alibi from Sean Magruder, who says he witnessed her in a bar at the time of the murder, but Schuyler ends up finding Magruder dead in a car.
+She has an alibi from Sean Magruder, who says that he witnessed her in a bar at the time of the murder, but Schuyler finds Magruder dead in a car.

-A gang responsible for the death of a British man named Finchley appears to be behind Westabrook's and Magruder's murders as well.
+A gang responsible for the death of a British man named Finchley appears to be behind the murders of Westabrook and Magruder as well.
 Rena is the next target after being acquitted in court, but Schuyler heroically saves her life.

 Cast

+Reception

+In a contemporary review for The New York Times, critic Vincent Canby wrote: "There is so little of real interest in this movie—even philandering and luxury look dull—that the mind clutches at irrelevancies, such as the fact that as Mr. Douglas grows older, the dimple in his chin begins to look more and more like a surgical mistake."